wp-plugins/block-bad-queries/readme.txt

 == Changelog ==

+** 2013/01/03 **

+Request URI:

+* removed block for CONCAT

+Query-String:

+* removed block for environ
+* removed block for %3C, %3E
+* removed block for %22 and %27
+* removed block for [ and ] (to allow unsafe character used in WordPress)
+* removed block for ? (to allow unsafe character used in WordPress)
+* removed block for : (to allow unsafe character used by Google)

+User-Agents:

+* removed block for libwww (to allow access to Lynx browser)

 ** 2012/11/08 **

 * Removed ":" match from query string (Google disregards encoding)
 * Removed "scanner" from query string from query string match
 * Streamlined source code for better performance (thanks to juliobox)

+** Older versions **

 * 2012/10/27 - Disabled check for long strings, disabled check for scanner
 * 2012/10/26 - Rebuilt plugin using 5G/6G technology